franckies/mywebsite/content/about/index.md

 infrastructures based on Docker containers and Kubernetes clusters, using the DevOps approach enabled by IaC (ARM, Terraform) and  the paradigm of serverless development.

-I completed my Master's degree in 2020 at [Politecnico di Milano](https://www.polimi.it/).
-My research thesis was supervised by Prof. Sergio M.
-Savaresi and covered a practical implementation of Augmented Reality in the automotive field using Head Mounted Displays.
-I'm currently enrolled in the 2nd level Master specialization in AI & Cloud at [Politecnico di Torino](https://www.polito.it/).
+I hold a Master’s Degree in Computer Science and Engineering from [Politecnico di Milano](https://www.polimi.it/), and a Specializing Master’s Degree in Artificial Intelligence and Cloud from [Politecnico di Torino](https://www.polito.it/).

 ## Interests
  {{< title6 "Cloud Computing" >}} {{< title6 "Azure" >}} {{< title6 "Kubernetes" >}} {{< title6 "Linux" >}} {{< title6 "Virtualization" >}}